 Winifred Booth [1874-1942] established a mission and was active in Zenana work, serving alongside her husband Ernest A. Booth [1873-1939] in India.
 In this book Mrs Booth recounts some of her experiences.
-There is a helpful article about the couple on this website.
 My thanks to Redcliffe College for providing a copy of this book to scan.
 This title is in the Public Domain.

 Winifred Booth [1874-1942], Pictures from a Missionary’s Album.
 Or, Evangelistic Incidents Among India’s Women.
 London & Edinburgh: Marshall Brothers Ltd., .
 Hbk. pp.76.
 [Click to download complete book in PDF]

 - Ganesa With the Fiery Eyes

 - “Married to the Gods”